 Along with passing the civil union bill, the legislature set up a Civil Union Review Commission to study the implementation of civil unions and whether or not they fulfill the court's ruling.
 The commission concluded that civil unions are failing New Jersey families and urged passage of freedom to marry legislation.
 The New Jersey legislature failed to change the law in 2009.

-In February 2012, both houses of the state legislature passed a freedom to marry bill, but on February 16, Gov. Chris Christie vetoed the bill, urging the residents of New Jersey to consider a constitutional amendment banning the freedom to marry.
+In February 2012, both houses of the state legislature passed a freedom to marry bill, but on February 16, Gov. Chris Christie vetoed the bill.

 GROUPS ACTIVELY WORKING ON MARRIAGE: